jesseleite/caravel/README.md

 ```
 composer require 'thisvessel/caravel:dev-master'
 ```
-Note: I will tag version as soon I am happy with implementation and test coverage.
+Note: I will tag a version when I am mostly happy with implementation.

 ### 2. Add CaravelServiceProvider to providers array in /config/app.php.
 ```php